stateless-minds/cyber-gubi/README.md

 - [x] Add Presentation Attack Detection model to prevent malicious attempts to abuse facial recognition
 - [ ] Introduce registration for businesses via waiting list
-- [ ] Introduce governments as regulators - they have an admin panel to configure tax percentage, an open-source algorithm collects taxes automatically on each transaction.
+- [ ] Introduce governments to collect tax - they can view all transactions and collect for their own country.
 Governments have no control over the system and can only collect if they have an account
 - [ ] Update kubo to latest version
 - [ ] Port go-ipfs-api orbit-db integration to kubo/rpc